The Tail Hedge Debate: Spitznagel Is Right, AQR Is Answering the Wrong Question

 #Results

 A note on terminology: “deep OTM” means the put’s strike price is far below the current market price.
-A put with delta $-0.02$ has roughly a 2% chance of ending up profitable.
-These puts are very cheap, but when the market crashes, they can multiply in value 10x to 50x.
+A put at 40% OTM very roughly corresponds to a very low probability of finishing in the money in calm regimes, much higher in stressed ones.
+Delta and option-implied probabilities are only heuristics here, not literal real-world probabilities of profit.
+These puts are cheap per dollar of notional, but when the market crashes the deepest puts can multiply in value 10x to 50x.

 #The calm-period test: 2012-2018